Make Peace with the Past.

 Finding Peace Private Facebook Community

-Connect attachment wounds with what is preventing you from living a healthier, happier life.
+Understand how attachment wounds are preventing you from living a healthier, happier life.

 Learn how shame interferes with our sense of peace and joy and what to do about it.